rbazzell/distributed-systems-project/README.md

 ### Prerequisites

 * Docker and Docker Compose
+* Python 3

 ### Starting the System

+1. Run
-1. Build and start the containers:
+2. Build and start the containers:

    ```
    docker-compose up --build
    ```
-2. Submit a matrix multiplication task using the client:
+3. Submit a matrix multiplication task using the client:

    ```
-   python app/client.py http://localhost:5000 4,4 4,3
+   python app/data/client.py http://localhost:5000 4,4 4,3
    ```

    Where `4,4` and `4,3` are the dimensions of matrices A and B respectively.